vigneswara-propelo/harness-core/README.md

 1) Clone form git repository: https://github.com/wings-software/wings
 2) Start mongo db (mongod)
+   You may need to create a blank mongo db directory to do this.
+If mongod fails: sudo mkdir /data sudo mkdir /data/db sudo chmod 777 /data/db
 3) Go to wings directory and run

     `mvn clean install`